2-3 feet long and around 8-15 pounds. However, some may be 40 pounds.

 Migrates: Porcupines do not migrate

-In Pennsylvania porcupines can be found in areas where there are forests.
-They are most commonly found in the Northwest, Northeast, and wooded sections of the ridge-and-valley region.
+In Michigan porcupines can be found in areas where there are forests.

-Porcupines live in areas of extensive forests, coniferous or deciduous.
+Porcupines live in coniferous or deciduous forest.
 They also live in a mixture of both types.

 Territory and home range: